sav-che/TL-2/Authors/Troll, (Julius Georg Hubertus) Wilhelm {std. Troll}.md

-> [!cite] BHL link: this entry starts at [page 504](https://www.biodiversitylibrary.org/item/103683#page/514/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 504](https://www.biodiversitylibrary.org/page/33212546) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Troll, \[Julius Georg Hubertus\] Wilhelm (1897-1978), German (Bavarian of Franconian descent) botanist; on active service in World War I 1916-1918; studied natural sciences at the University of München; Dr. phil. ib.
 1921 with K. von Goebel; assistant at the München Botanical Institute 1923; habil. ib.
 1925; botanist on the German Sunda-Expedition 1928-1930; extraord. prof. bot.
-München 1931; regular professor of botany Halle 1932-1945; evacuated to Mainz 1945; professor of botany at the University of Mainz 1946; active until 1977; leading morphologist; one of the last universal botanists. (*Troll*).
+München 1931; regular professor of botany Halle 1932-1945; evacuated to Mainz 1945; professor of botany at the University of Mainz 1946; active until 1977; leading morphologist; one of the last universal botanists.
+**Abbreviated name**: *Troll*

 #### Herbarium and types